Nebu0528/Deepseek-Python-UI/README.md

+Simple UI for those wanting to run Deepseek locally without having to use the terminal to type

-Set up Ollama locally and deepseek on the terminal
+1. Set up Ollama and deepseek locally
-Run python3 app.py
+2. Run python3 app.py